SIMPLE IRA: The Best Retirement Option for the Self-Employed and Small Businesses?

 As your investments grow, the gains are tax-deferred until you start taking distributions once you reach retirement age.

-The amount you can contribute as an employee or as a self-employed person cannot exceed $13,000, as of 2019.
+The amount you can contribute as an employee or as a self-employed person cannot exceed $13,500 for 2020 and 2021.

 However, if you are 50 years of age or older, you can make additional catch-up contributions.
 You can contribute an extra $3,000 per year.